accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ##### Special cases

-The criterion is not applicable when the two-way voice communication functionality does not allow the participants to be identified, in which case the real-time text (RTT) communication functionality is not required to identify the authors of the messages.
+The criterion is not applicable when the two-way voice communication functionality does not allow the participants to be identified, in which case the RTT communication functionality is not required to identify the authors of the messages.

 ##### Assessment methodology {class="disclosure methodo"}

 ###### iOS and Android

-1. Activate the application and the application's real-time text (RTT) functionality on two terminals and connect them to the same session.
+1. Activate the application and the application's RTT functionality on two terminals and connect them to the same session.
 1. Send a text message from both terminals to obtain messages with different statuses (sent and received).
 1. Check that
-	- that sent and received messages are visually separated (for example, sent messages are in one window and received messages in another, or there is a line break between each received and sent message if they are presented in the same window);
+	- sent and received messages are visually separated (for example, sent messages are in one window and received messages in another, or there is a line break between each received and sent message if they are presented in the same window);
 	- it is visually possible to distinguish between messages sent and messages received (for example, the words "Sent" near a message sent or "Received" near a message received);
 	- if the interlocutor is identified for oral communication (for example, the avatar of the person speaking), that the authors of written messages are also identified (for example, the presence of a name or an identifier preceding the message).
 1. Activate the **screen reader** and navigate through the messages.